ROCm/hipTensor/docs/transition/transition-to-hiptensor-2.x.rst

                      (void*) &beta,  C_d, C_d,
                      work, actualWorkspaceSize, stream);

+.. _migrate-reduction:

 ------------------------------------------------------------
 Example 2: Migrating a reduction operation from 1.x to 2.0
 ------------------------------------------------------------

-Reduction operations (along with permutations and elementwise operations, see Example 3: Migrating a permutation/elementwise operation from 1.x to 2.0) were previously only exposed through an execution function (i.e., single-stage API); now with hipTensor 2.0, reductions have same multi-stage API that applies to all other operations as well.
-The steps necessary to compute a reduction using the new API are very similar to Example 1: Migrating a contraction from 1.x to 2.0 and are illustrated below.
+Reduction operations, along with :ref:`migrate-permutation-elementwise`, were previously available only through an execution function, for example, a single-stage API.
+In hipTensor 2.0, reductions now follow the same multi-stage API used for all operations.
+The steps to compute a reduction with the new API are very similar to :ref:`migrate-contraction` and are illustrated below.

 hipTensor 1.x
 ::